 Fix

-I installed washers under the "light" wing.
-Bearhawk owner and engineer Kevin Deuscher mentions HERE that using washers raise the hinge line reduces the camber of the wing.
+I installed washers under the top hinge bolts of the "light" wing.
+Alternatively you can install washers under the lower bolts of the heavy wing.
+Bearhawk owner and engineer Kevin Deuscher mentions HERE that using washers changes the hinge line and the camber of the wing.

 Next, we adjusted the flap push-rods (acting as ailerons in the retracted position) to counter the slight tendency to roll left and managed to balance it out.